michael6181/INFO_4602/README.md

 and how that affects the different answers from the survey.
 As we can see, most of the responses came from France, Germany, and Italy.
 This allows us to have insight into the backgrounds of our participants.
-Another interesting visualization along these lines would be a map of the world where each nation is the size of their response counts.
+Another interesting visualization along these lines would be a map of the world where each nation is the size of their response counts.<br/>

 Visualization 2: This second visualization is also very useful in providing insights into the data.
 In this visualization, the x-axis has been adjusted to show the most major spike in the data.
 This